 I received a bachelor’s degree from the University of Kansas in 2016 where I majored in both Speech, Language and Hearing Sciences and Linguistics.
 Nelson Mandela says, “Education is the most powerful weapon which you can use to change the world.”
 I want to educate the SLP community, and the world in general, on both stuttering and cluttering.
 My hometown, Downers Grove, Illinois, is located twenty-five miles west of the city of Chicago.
 I also love dogs; golden retrievers and pugs, in particular.

 I’m a current graduate student in Communication Sciences and Disorders at Idaho State University.
 Through my position as a research assistant, I manage the Neuroscience of Speech Lab where we are currently conducting research related to speech-processing as well as performance-enhancing conditions for people who stutter.
-Before coming to Pocatello, I completed the post-baccalaureate program at Portland State University, and prior to that, I graduated from Oregon State University with a Bachelor of Arts in Anthropology and a minor in Spanish.
+I completed my post-baccalaureate program at Portland State University, and prior to that, I graduated from Oregon State University with a Bachelor of Arts in Anthropology and a minor in Spanish.
 Some of my current passions within the field include serving culturally and linguistically diverse (CLD) clients.
 My thesis project centers on what factors contribute to SLPs’ sense of cultural competency when working with CLD clients.

-Some of my favorite activities include eating tacos, eating Indian food, backpacking, playing soccer, planning the next travel adventure, and doggy snuggles.
+Some of my favorite activities include eating tacos, Indian food, backpacking, playing soccer, planning the next travel adventure, and doggy snuggles.

 I’m a Communication Sciences and Disorders major with an emphasis in Pre-Speech Language Pathology.
 I’ve lived in Pocatello for most of my life, but have spent several years in Florida and Georgia for work as well as church service.
 I am a person who stutters, so I love learning about the effects and treatment of fluency disorders!
 I also enjoy skiing and playing tennis and ping-pong.